jonchun/badlinkfinder/README.md

 Crawler Settings:
-  --threads THREADS
+  --workers WORKERS
-      By default, 5 threads are used for the crawler.
+      By default, 5 workers are used for the crawler.

   --timeout TIMEOUT
       By default, requests time out after 10 seconds.

-  --include_inbound
+  --include-inbound
       Whether to include inbound URLs when reporting Site Errors (show where they were referenced from)

+  --output-file OUTPUT_FILE
+      File name for storing the errors found.

+Parser Settings:
+  --ignore-schemes IGNORE_SCHEMES
+      Ignore scheme when parsing URLs so that it does not detect as invalid.
+          --ignore-schemes custom
+      will ignore any URL that looks like "custom:nonstandardurlhere.com" (You can declare this option multiple times)

+  --ignore-domains IGNORE_DOMAINS
+      Ignore external domain when crawling URLs.
+          --ignore-domains example.com
+      will not crawl any URL that is on "example.com".
+      (You can declare this option multiple times)

 Troubleshooting: